wangechi01-a/CODSOFT/README.md

 3. Mnist Dataset
 - Overview:
-This project aims as a benchmark for evaluating and comparing the performance of machine learning algorithms, particularly in the field of image recognition and classification.
+This project works as a  benchmark for evaluating and comparing the performance of machine learning algorithms, particularly in the field of image recognition and classification.
 It consists of 70,000 grayscale images of handwritten digits (0-9), with 60,000 used for training and 10,000 for testing.

 4. Movie Genre Classification
 - Overview: